 Activity limits

 The total activity in a single hold or compartment of an inland waterway craft, or in another conveyance, for carriage of LSA material or SCO in Type IP-1, Type IP-2, Type IP-3 or unpackaged, shall not exceed the limits shown in Table 7.1.8.2.
+For SCO-III, the limits in Table 7.1.8.2 may be exceeded provided that the transport plan contains precautions which are to be employed during transport to obtain an overall level of safety at least equivalent to that which would be provided if the limits had been applied.

 [IAEA: 522]

 Table 7.1.8.2: Conveyance activity limits for LSA material and SCO in industrial packages or unpackaged